 Open Development Initiative (ODI), a project of East-West Management Institute (EWMI), stimulates public demand, builds coalitions, and offers a constantly evolving platform to support the transparent sharing and analysis of data to improve and inform constructive dialogue and decision making for sustainable and equitable development.
-ODI’s objective is to increase public awareness, enable individual analysis, improve information sharing, and inform rigorous debate – all contributing to the sustainable development of the region from a social, economic and environmental perspective.

-EWMI-ODI seeks partnerships to expand and enhance operations, acquire data, and increase accessibility and participation.
+The ODM network continually seeks partnerships to expand and enhance operations, acquire data, and increase accessibility and participation.
 If you have questions, comments, suggestions or information to help build the Open Development Network and/or enhance the site we’d love to hear from you: email@example.com.